 Election officials, whether at the local or state level, carry the heavy responsibility of ensuring elections are run fairly and accurately.
 The laws covering election administration reflect this responsibility—covering everything from how a candidate gets on the ballot to duties of poll workers, counting of ballots, and operating voting machines.
 Here are just some of the election fraud crimes covered in state laws.

+Penalties.
 Similar to voter fraud, the penalties for fraud by an election official vary.
 Crimes reflecting neglect in an official's duties tend to fall under the category of misdemeanors, whereas crimes reflecting corruption or intentional misconduct can carry serious felony penalties.
+Soliciting (requesting, commanding, or encouraging) an election official to commit fraud is also a crime.

+Penalties.
 Penalties for the above crimes range from misdemeanors to felonies, depending on the seriousness of the offense.
-Felony penalties typically apply when conduct involves corruption, bribery, or threats of harm.
+Felony penalties typically apply when the conduct involves corruption, bribery, or threats of harm.

 If you've been charged with voter or election fraud, speak with a criminal defense attorney as soon as possible.